Juicy Instant Pot [paid link] meatloaf and potatoes —an easy one-pot dinner with classic flavor, ready fast on busy nights.

 - Double the Recipe.
 To double this you can make two smaller smaller loaves side by side on the rack or create one larger 2-pound meatloaf.
 If you choose the latter, increase the cook time to 30 minutes on high pressure.
 When the timer is up you can do a quick release of the steam button.
 After all the steam has released, carefully remove the lid and check to make sure your meatloaf is done.
 The internal temperature should be 145 degrees F and the juices should run clear.

-- Cooking times you see on recipes are usually after the instant pot [paid link] has been pressurized.
+- Cooking times you see on recipes are usually after the instant pot has been pressurized.
 This is because the time to become pressurized and de-pressurized is not the same for all recipes.
 Pressurization time depend on the amount of liquid, volume of food in the pot, fat content, and altitude.

 - I have made a note on the recipe to add an additional 20 minutes for pressurization to occur.